alpluspluss/allocator/README.md

 # Just an Allocator™
 It allocates memory... efficiently™

 ## What is it?
 It's just a header file.
 That's it.
 No really:

 ```c++
 #include "jalloc.hpp"
 ```
 Done.
 You now have:
 - Thread-caching
 - Lock-free operations
 - SIMD-optimized memory operations
 - Bitmap-based block management
 - Three-tiered allocation strategy

 all in one header file.
-It's just an allocator™.

 ## Usage
 `jalloc::allocate` and `jalloc::deallocate` to allocate and deallocate memory.
-That's it.
+Extras: `jalloc::reallocate` and `jalloc::callocate` for reallocation and zero-initialization.

 ## Platforms
 - Windows